shangyilim/ionic2-common-rest-provider-sample/README.md

 # ionic2-common-rest-provider-sample
-A sample demonstrating a shared provider that can be extended by other providers to provide consistent functionality
+A sample demonstrating a shared provider that can be extended by other providers to provide consistent functionality.
+Also included is the ionic Loading component shows when a request is being made.

 ###Getting Started
 run the follwing command to install dependencies of the project: